gsampaio-rh/local-llm-langchain-chatbot/README.md

   - **Semantic Understanding**: Unlike traditional word-level embeddings, Sentence Transformers consider the entire context of a sentence, leading to a more nuanced understanding of its meaning.
   - **Efficiency in Semantic Search**: By converting sentences into dense vector spaces, these models enable efficient similarity comparisons, crucial for semantic search applications.
 - **LLAMACPP**: A Python interface for the LLaMA model, offering efficient interaction with the language model.
+- **Streamlit**: A key technology for building the interactive web interface of the application.
+Streamlit allows for rapid development of user-friendly interfaces, enabling users to interact with the application's core functionalities through a web browser.
+It's used to create an accessible and intuitive environment where users can input queries, receive responses, and view relevant documents, enhancing the overall user experience.

 ## Models